 Since 24 February 2015, AFNIC has offered its new .fr lock service, for locking the domain name at the registry level.
 The goal is to secure the registration and to prevent hacking risks.
-Operations on locked domain names follow a specific procedure including a process of authentification.
+Operations on locked domain names follow a specific procedure including a process of authentication.

 The use of a domain name can be licensed.
-There is no legal provision that would prohibit or prevent it.
+There is no legal provision to prohibit or prevent this.
 It may happen more often in the future.